osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-identity-providers.md

 <a id="opIdIdentityProviders_Get Tenant Identity Provider"></a>

-Get an Identity Provider from a Tenant.
+Gets an identity provider from a tenant.

 ### Request
 ```text